 Welcome to Conn-Selmer, the leading manufacturer and distributor of musical instruments and accessories.
 The current company includes a portfolio of individual companies or brands that represent innovation, entrepreneurship, and a focus on musical excellence.
 The Selmer Company, which was comprised of brands such as Vincent Bach, Selmer, Emerson, Ludwig, Musser, and Glaesel was a leader in American craftsmanship with operations based out of Elkhart, Indiana.
-In 1995, Selmer took ownership in the Steinway Piano Company to create base of legendary brands focused on the highest quality and reputation for musical performance and artistry.
+In 1995, Selmer took ownership in the Steinway Piano Company to create a base of legendary brands focused on the highest quality and reputation for musical performance and artistry.
 In 1998, the Selmer Company and Steinway Musical became a publicly traded company on the New York Stock Exchange (NYSE: LVB).

 In 2002, the Selmer Company merged with United Musical Instruments (UMI) to form Conn-Selmer.
 Like the Selmer Company, United Musical Instruments was built from brand legacies such as C.G.
 Conn, King, Benge, Armstrong, Artley, and Scherl & Roth.
 In 2005, the Conn-Selmer Company acquired the G.Leblanc Corporation.
 This brought another family of brand names such as Leblanc, Vito, Holton, Martin, and Yanagisawa into the largest U.S. full-line manufacturer of band and orchestra instruments.
 In 2013, Conn-Selmer and Steinway changed from public companies to private ones when Paulson & Co became the new owner.